YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 ## What was AccuMap?

-AccuMap was a relatively popular live map of the [VATSIM network](https://vatsim.net), renowned for it's accurate depiction of air traffic control (ATC) sectors and modern user interface.
+AccuMap was a relatively popular live map of the [VATSIM network](https://vatsim.net), renowned for it's accurate depiction of air traffic control (ATC) sectors, and modern user interface.
 Myself, along with a number of other VATSIM members threw it together in mid 2017 as a _"wouldn't this be cool"_ project, which eventually gained the attention of the broader VATSIM community.
 This lead us to release the map as a desktop application which later evolved into a web based application.